Valorant-Draft-Circuit/vdc-bot/docs/queue/Commands.md

 - Description: Player-facing command intended to initiate a cancel vote for an active match.
 - Current behavior (code): Not yet implemented — the command handler replies ephemerally: "Match cancel voting will be enabled soon.
 For now, please contact a queue admin." (`src/interactions/commands/match.js`).
 - Intended / planned behavior (requirements): When live, only players in the match (or DM mirror) should be able to run this.
 Calling the command adds the voter to `vdc:match:{id}:cancel_votes`.
 If votes meet the configured threshold (design docs reference ~80% of players), the match is marked canceled, players are unlocked, channels are removed/archived, and no backfill occurs.
-- Args: none (should be invoked from the match context/thread or DM mirror so the bot can resolve the match id).
+- Args: none (should be invoked from the match context/thread or DM mirror so the bot can resolve the queue id).
 - Permissions: only members of the match (implementation planned).

 ## `/match submit`